Why bringing your marketing in-house isn’t always the answer

 Agencies provide an outside perspective and will be significantly less biased than an in-house team who are completely immersed within the company.
 If you are hoping to appeal to your existing audience and engage prospective audiences, the ability to put yourself in another person’s shoes is essential.
 Employing an agency to do your marketing is a sure-fire way of accomplishing this as they are in a perpetual state of offering complete objectivity as they aren’t emotionally invested in the same way an in-house team might be.

 Marketers are involved in the nitty gritty aspects of this business every single day.
-They possess a large network of vendors and channels, as well as the experience of working with numerous clients meaning they’re equipped to deal with the many challenges that will come their way.
+They possess a large network of vendors and channels you can benefit from.
+They also are experienced with working with numerous clients meaning they’re equipped to deal with the many challenges that will come their way.

 Time Is Money So Spend It Wisely